At Immanuel we baptise people at any age since we know that it is God’s work and not our own which matters most.

 Baptism For Adults And Teens

 If you are thinking of getting baptised we are excited for you!
 We’d like to find a group of people to support you as you prepare and to help you learn more about Jesus.
 Team members can include friends, anyone you respect or admire of your age and should also include someone more mature in faith who can support you in the journey to come.
-Your team will meet with you to prepare and learn and mentor you afterwards.
-If you are ready to follow through a life with Christ then you are ready!
 Here’s the guide for adults and teens considering baptism… 0 Baptism Brochure – Adults & Teens

 Baptism For Babies And Children

-Before you can come for a baptism at Immanuel you need to meet with our pastor, then attend ‘The Baptism Info’ morning.
-We run the Baptism Info morning at least four times a year, mostly on Saturday mornings.
-Because baptism is a huge gift from God we don’t take it lightly.
+Before you can come for a baptism at Immanuel you need to meet with our pastor, then attend ‘The Baptism Info’.
 Because of grace (God’s unconditional love for sinners) we don’t say “no” to requests for baptism.
 But a natural part of Baptism is learning about Jesus and following him in your life.
-So as a part of the baptism we have a series of discussion nights to learn more about Christ and his purpose for your life in baptism.
 Because it’s about being welcomed into the Christian community, we usually baptise at a worship service of the church.
 After you’ve done the baptism course you are welcome to work out a date with Pastor.
 Here’s the brochure for baptism of babies… 0 Baptism Brochure – Babies

 What Are Godparents?